candypay/docs/pages/docs/introduction.md

   - Projects can even create minting experiences, right from a Tweet, Times Square Billboards, or maybe a Hot Air Balloon? **Opportunities are endless, we are here to help you with infrastructure to make it possible!**

 - Developers can integrate CandyPay into their dApps with the help of CandyPay’s public API, completely free, customizable & secure to use!
 - It’s completely free for NFT Projects & developers to integrate CandyPay into their dApps!
-We only charge a 2% - 3% commission on every mint directly from end-users.
+We only charge a 2% service fee on every mint directly from end-users.
 This commission is dynamic and depends on mint price of the Candy Machine ID.
 If the Candy Machine’s mint price is 0.2 SOL, then CandyPay would take a commission of 0.004 SOL.
 This is beneficial to end-users while minting NFTs as sometimes the static commission fee might be even higher than the Candy Machine’s mint price itself.
 - Most of the NFT collections start a private mint which is only available for people who are whitelisted and have a specific SPL token in their wallet.
 These whitelisted people would get a discount on the mint price of the Candy Machine.
 CandyPay supports the whitelist/allow-list feature so that the NFT collection founders don’t have to drop the whitelist idea for sake of QR code NFT minting, and can commence their private sale pretty easily.

 ### How does CandyPay work?